pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

  src/builtins/builtins-definitions.h                |   11 +-
  src/builtins/builtins-function.cc                  |   10 +
 ```
-The builtins are the heart and soul of the changes from a javascript file's prespective.
-There are two ways for taint to get generated/propogated:
+The builtins are the heart and soul of the changes from a javascript file's perspective.
+There are two ways for taint to get generated/propagated:
 - due to builtins getting called from the embedded V8 calls
     - Usually done for blink based javascript DOM calls
-- due to plain javscript interactions
+- due to plain javascript interactions
-    - happens due to javscript calls inside V8
+    - happens due to javascript calls inside V8

 the builtins are triggered for all the javascript code compilation.
 The builtins define the operation on internal objects based on the ECMAScript specification.